11 Best MyFitnessPal Alternatives for 2026 (Free & Paid)

 The Right Tracker Depends on How You Live

 Best modern all-around alternative: Hoot.
 Fast AI-powered logging (text, voice, photo, label scan), a Nutrition Score on every meal, streak tracking, and guidance that builds habits instead of guilt.
-The one to pick if you want something that's easy to start and easy to stick with.
+Pick this if you want something easy to start and easy to stick with.

 Best for deep nutrient analysis: Cronometer.
 Tracks 84+ micronutrients with clinical-grade accuracy.
 Built for athletes, biohackers, and anyone working closely with a dietitian.